Water management - Chile EN

 The Aconcagua project is part of the bilateral water cooperation between Chile and the Netherlands, with sustainable river basin and water resource management as central cooperation themes.
 Climate change, persistent drought in Chile, and the problems this entails for agriculture and river cosystems are the reason for this project.

 The Netherlands and Chile are closely linked, partly because of the fruit trade.
-52% of the exported avocados from Chile currently go to the Netherlands and from there to Europe, as the Netherlands is specialized in the specific logistics process for avocados, like ripening, control and packaging.
-In 2020, 13% of the avocados in the Netherlands came from Chile, in 2019 this was 18%.
+52% of the exported avocados from Chile currently go to the Netherlands and from there to Europe.
 Due to, among other things, the drought, production numbers in Chile are declining.

-The European demand for sustainably produced agricultural products is increasing, as is the focus on preserving natural ecosystems.
-Avocado in this respect has the negative image of a large water footprint.
+The European demand for sustainably produced agricultural products is increasing, as is the focus on preserving natural ecosystems and soil health.
+Avocado in this respect could reduce its water footprint.
 In achieving the Sustainable Development Goals (SGD’s) by 2030 in Chile, sustainable water management and a transformation of global agricultural systems are essential.
 Many innovations are currently being developed in the Netherlands for circular agriculture.
-Chile has taken important steps in making agriculture more sustainable, by improving irrigation systems and water productivity.
+Chile has taken important steps in making agriculture more sustainable, by improving irrigation systems, introduce new varieties and water productivity.

-The impact of the drought on water availability is major, and how river basin management can be organized in such a way that (sustainable) agriculture has a future and does not negatively affect the ecosystem of the river is very relevant.
+With the large impact of the drought on water availability, the challenge is how river basin management can be organized that (sustainable) agriculture has a future and does not negatively affect the ecosystem of the river.
 One of the important catchment areas for fruit growing in Chile is the Aconcagua valley.
-The water availability in this catchment is under pressure due to large-scale fruit cultivation (49,000 hectares) related to climate change and persistent drought as outlined above.
+The water availability in this catchment is under pressure, related to climate change and persistent drought as outlined above.
 This also puts the future of fruit growing itself under pressure.

 Coalition between the Netherlands and Chile

 The Dutch Partners for Water program develops projects under the Chilean – Dutch water cooperation.
-Discussions with Chilean and Dutch private and public parties committed to sustainable fruit cultivation and improved water consumption in the Aconcagua valley prompted to set up a coalition of parties, that are willing to work literally and figuratively across their borders.
-The starting point of this coalition is the belief that transformation of water management and fruit cultivation in the Aconcagua valley can only come about if all parties involved have a common long-term goal to work together, and make an effort that goes beyond their direct responsibility.
+Discussions with Chilean, Dutch, and European private and public parties committed to sustainable fruit cultivation and improved water consumption in the Aconcagua valley prompted to set up a coalition of national and international stakeholders, that are willing to work literally and figuratively across their borders.
+The starting point is the belief that transformation of water management and fruit cultivation in the Aconcagua valley can only come about if all parties involved work together towards a common long-term, and make an effort that goes beyond their direct responsibility.
+Jointly taken decisions and actions are key.
 Coalition parties contribute with their knowledge and network, and (the (partial) financing of) projects.
+Partners for water makes a great contribution to this project.

 Purpose and activities